Remote Working – 2: Wellbeing

 The impact of poor workplace wellbeing in the UK

-Occupational health & staff wellbeing are of course, huge focusses in the UK due in no small part to the scale of issue caused when staff aren’t feeling their best.
+Occupational health & staff wellbeing are, of course, a huge focus in the UK due in no small part to the scale of issue caused when staff aren’t feeling their best.
 The UK Government’s Black Review found that, on average, over 120 million working days were lost every year in the UK due to sickness (the current record is 138.7 million in 2015).

 Mental wellbeing & remote working: the pros